-Maternity photography is all about the belly and to make sure our focus stays on the belly and couple, hands and legs are great tools.
+Maternity photography is all about the belly.
+To make sure our focus stays on the belly and couple, hands and legs are great tools.

-Place both hands below the belly, one above the belly and one below, one above and slightly to the side and the other opposite.
+Place both hands below the belly or one above the belly and one below.
+You can position one above and slightly to the side and the other opposite.
 Or just have your client rub her belly as she normally would if she were just standing alone.

 Always try and place hands so that fingers are close together and hands are overlapping but not overwhelming the belly.

-In other pose ideas, try to have her bend one leg at the knee so that it gives the same effect as well as give her more shape.
+In other maternity poses, try to have her bend one leg at the knee so that it gives the same effect as well as give her more shape.

 4. Remember All Bodies Are Different

-Pregnant bodies are all different and not all poses will work for each mom.
-Also, not all poses will be comfortable to get into either.
+Pregnant bodies are all different, and not all maternity poses will work for each mom.
+Also, not all maternity poses will be comfortable to get into either.